-Jaccard Index was used to calculate the degree of content overlap between different questionnaires (Fried, 2017).
-Overlapping of the index in the range is 0 (no overlap among scales) to 1 (complete overlap).
-The Jaccard Index or Jaccard similarity coefficient, is computed using the formula s/(u1 + u2 + s), where "s" represents the number of items shared by two questionnaires, and "u1" and "u2" denote the number of items that are exclusively present in each of the two scales.

-It is interpreted with reference to the Fried (2017) guidelines: very weak 0.00–0.19, weak 0.20–0.39, moderate 0.40–0.59, strong 0.60–0.79, and very strong 0.80–1.0.
-In addition to the Jaccard Index, the proportions of idiosyncratic symptoms (symptoms not found on other scales), the respective proportions of compound and specific symptoms, and the proportions of DSM-5 depressive symptoms included were reported.
+We used Jaccard index for the degree of overlap between different questionnaires (Fried, 2017).
+The formal of Jaccard index or Jaccard is s/(u1 + u2 + s), where "s" represents the number of items shared by two questionnaires, and "u1" and "u2" denote the number of items that are exclusively present in each of the two scales.
+Jaccard index ranges from 0 (no overlap among scales) to 1 (complete overlap).
+We interpreted Jaccard index as in Fried (2017) guidelines: very weak 0.00–0.19, weak 0.20–0.39, moderate 0.40–0.59, strong 0.60–0.79, and very strong 0.80–1.0.
+In addition to the Jaccard Index, we also reported the following information of comparison: the proportions of idiosyncratic symptoms (symptoms not found on other scales), the respective proportions of compound and specific symptoms, and the proportions of DSM-5 depressive symptoms included.

 3 Result